1st Somerset Militia: American War of Independence

-French Revolutionary War
+French Revolutionary Wars

 As the international situation deteriorated in 1792, the Lord Lieutenant, the 4th Earl Poulett, was asked to place the county's militia weapons in a secure place, with at least one third of the permanent staff guarding them at any time.
 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 The warrant for calling out the Somerset Militia was received on 8 January and the regiment assembled at Wells on 29 January, with Lord Cork in command.

 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 On 11 February the regiment sent a detachment to Plymouth to practise gun drill for the battalion guns.
 The regiment then marched on 16 February into Cornwall, the 12 companies being stationed in the Truro area (3), the Falmouth area (4), Helstone (1), Marazion (1), Penzance (1) and Bodmin (2).
 It provided guards and escorts for the prisoners-of-war at Falmouth and in May assisted the civil authorities in putting down riots among the tin miners at Bodmin and Launceston.
 It also helped to suppress smuggling, and for his own protection Sergeant Humphries was sent back to Somerset to attend the swearing-in of balloted men (his life was considered in danger from the tin miners and townsmen whose smuggling operations he had stopped).